Think about it…

 The last point is a great addition if you’re a fun or casual company and want to add some spice to your email.
 It also can add some much-needed levity to calm those pre-hire jitters.

 I bet you're thrilled that this new hire is joining your team.
 Do you know who's just excited?
 THEY ARE!
 Let recruits know that you can't wait for them to get started.
 Use friendly words.
 And if your brand leans more on the formal side of things, it's okay to slip in an exclamation point or two.
 Let them know there's a real person on the other end of their inbox.

 3. Be personal

+Like we said above, let them know they're talking to a real person.
 Use their first name throughout the email and address yourself using the first-person pronoun (I) instead of “we (the organization).”
-It humanizes the organization and makes them feel like they’re talking to a real person, instead of a faceless representative of the company.
+It humanizes the organization and builds a stronger connection than imagining a faceless company representative.

 4. Let them know it’s okay to experiment

 Usually, candidates put their best foot forward during the interview process.
 And when they get the job, they resume their new jobs thinking that they have to be overly perfect.

 Communicate that you recognize that they are human, first of all, and that it’s okay make mistakes... or even fail.
 This will calm nerves and help them come in with more confidence to learn about their job, experiment with new ideas and grow professionally.

 5. Let them know they have your support

 Everyone needs an ally.
 Let new hires know you've got their backs.
 Let them know that you're open to questions or concerns.
 This makes them feel like a valued member of your and the company as a whole.
 Nothing's more empowering than having a leader tell you point-blank that they want to see you win.